The Kenneth Nebenzahl, Jr., Lectures in the History of Cartography

 Understanding the relationship between maps, history, and people.

 Convened every three years, these lectures invite an interdisciplinary group of scholars from around the world to consider the relationship between maps and the societies that create them.
 Many of these lectures have become monographs and edited volumes that have shaped the field of map history for the past six decades.
-From the lectures, publications, and engagement with the Hermon Dunlap Smith Center for Cartography’s and the Newberry Library’s collections, the Nebenzahl series has been a key part of expanding the study map history to a field used in every discipline in the humanities.
+From the lectures, publications, and engagement with the Hermon Dunlap Smith Center for Cartography’s and the Newberry Library’s collections, the Nebenzahl series has been a key part of expanding the study of map history to a field used in every discipline in the humanities.

-Upcoming Lecture Series
+The 22nd Nebenzahl Lecture Series

 Mapping from Mexico: New Narratives for the History of Cartography